patzaw/ReDaMoR/README.md

 <img src="https://github.com/patzaw/ReDaMoR/raw/master/supp/logo/ReDaMoR.png" width="100px" />

-The aim of ReDaMoR is to provide a relational data modeler in R.
+The aim of ReDaMoR is to manipulate relational data models in R.
-It provides function to create, import and check data models.
+It provides functions to create, import and check data models.

+[TOC]

+# Install

+## From github

+# Model your relational data